ziotom78/raytracing_course/tomasi-ray-tracing-05b.md

     \end{pmatrix}
     $$

--   (Nessuna delle trasformazioni che implementiamo porta a $\lambda \not= 1$, ma trasformazioni più generali possono farlo: implementare questa normalizzazione nel nostro codice lo rende *future-proof*).
+-   (None of the transformations we implement lead to $\lambda \not= 1$, but more general transformations can: implementing this normalization in our code makes it *future-proof*).

-# Normali
+# Normals

--   Abbiamo detto che dobbiamo implementare anche `Normal`, che ha struttura identica a `Vec` ma che richiederà meno operazioni:
+-   We said that we also need to implement `Normal`, which has the same structure as `Vec` but will require fewer operations:

     ```python
     @dataclass